Home / Services / Los Angeles, California

 Why Inland Los Angeles Heat Makes Cold Water On Site Essential

 People who only know Los Angeles from the coast tend to think of it as a mild place, and along the shoreline that is fair.
 Beach cities and the coastal strip often top out in the low eighties even in summer, cooled by the ocean breeze.
 But Los Angeles is really two climates in one county, and the inland half tells a very different story.
 Move a few miles east into the San Fernando Valley, downtown, or the San Gabriel Valley and summer temperatures routinely climb into the mid nineties and past one hundred degrees.
-Any operation planning around the coastal number is planning for the wrong city.
+We plan every inland delivery around that split, because years of LA work have taught us the coastal forecast is the most misleading number in the county.
+Any operation planning around it is planning for the wrong city.

 The record makes the point in stark terms.
 On September 6, 2020, Woodland Hills in the western San Fernando Valley reached one hundred twenty-one degrees, the hottest temperature ever recorded in Los Angeles County.
 That was an extreme, not an average, but it shows what the inland valleys are capable of.
 Even a normal summer week puts the Valley, the downtown core, and the eastern county well above anything the coast experiences on the same afternoon.
 Crews and event staff working those areas feel a heat load the beach never sees.